Music of the Spheres (Coldplay album): Style and concept

 Martin uses the planets as a canvas to explore the human experience: "It's really another record about life as a human person, but given this freedom that comes when you pretend it's about other creatures in other places".
 Drummer Will Champion stated that Everyday Life was about making big questions personal, while Music of the Spheres promoted more about the purpose of the band in relation to humanity and manmade demarcations, saying: "We historically as a band tend to fill space".
-The album was promoted with the words "Everyone is an alien somewhere", which, according to Champion, was about persons look to what unites them, not to what separate them, saying: "From the perspective from another planet, we would be the aliens.
+The album was promoted with the words "Everyone is an alien somewhere", which, according to Champion, was about people looking to what unites them, not to what separates them, saying: "From the perspective from another planet, we would be the aliens.
 We searched the perspective where we are all equal".

-The fictional universe for Music of the Spheres is in part inspired by the universe created by the band for their 2011 album Mylo Xyloto, and, according to creative director Phil Harvey, features several references to it.
+The fictional universe for Music of the Spheres is in part inspired by the universe created by the band for Mylo Xyloto, and, according to creative director Phil Harvey, features several references to it.
 One of these references may be the appearance of the Mylo Xyloto "silencers" in the music video for "My Universe".